SCIInstitute/ShapeWorks/docs/use-cases/mesh-based/ellipsoid-multiple-domain-mesh.md

 ## What is the Use Case?

-This use case demonstrates using ShapeWorks tools to perform shape modelings for anatomies with multiple structures (domains), e.g., joints to capture inter-domains correlations and interactions directly on triangular surface meshes
+The `ellipsoid_multiple_domain_mesh` use case demonstrates using ShapeWorks tools to perform shape modelings for anatomies with multiple structures (domains), e.g., joints to capture inter-domains correlations and interactions directly on triangular surface meshes
 The dataset used by this use case:

 * ellipsoid_joint_size_aligned - two stacked ellipsoids, with the top ellipsoid displaying varying radiis in all 3 directions